Reports allows you to visualize your lists and records data in highly customizable charts.

 - Map charts display attributes on an interactive globe or map by country

 - Funnel charts display the historic progression of records through each status in a pipeline.
 Funnel steps charts show the conversion percentages of records that have made it through each status (as opposed to how many deals currently sit in each status), and they are useful for seeing how many are dropping-off at each status.
 Funnel metrics show what percentage of records passed through all statuses you select, and they are useful for analyzing key transition points in a pipeline.
+Keep in mind, a company must move through all preceding stages to factor into a funnel chart stage.
+If you are looking to see the number of records that are currently in a given stage, you will want to use a Bar chart instead.

 You can change your report type at any time.
 Keep in mind that switching to Single Metric will reset any changes you've made to your X and Y axes.